A Companion to the Mystery Fiction

-The book was nominated for an Edgar Award (Best Critical/Biographical) by the Mystery Writers of America and is available through many sites including mcfarlandbooks.com and Amazon.
-It is available in both eBook and paperback formats.
+The book was nominated for an Edgar Award (Best Critical/Biographical) by the Mystery Writers of America and a Macavity Award by Mystery Readers International and is available through many sites including mcfarlandbooks.com and Amazon in both eBook and paperback formats.

 “Fascinating biography…definitely belongs in mystery reference collections…Rebus devotees will love having a copy at the ready when they find themselves wanting to check backstories on the multiple repeating characters.”—Booklist